cpoussot/LF/README.md

 - on the informations contained in `info_loeph` (have a deeper look at these informations, especially on the pH matrices)

-## Exercise \#4: simple mass-spring-damper example (for passive and pH)
+## Exercise \#4: simple mass-spring-damper example - MSD (for passive and pH)

 ### Introduction

 Now use the example suggested in the Part 3 of the slides.
-The MSD is given the by following state-space equation,
+The MSD is given the by following state-space equations,
 ```math
 \begin{array}{rcl}
 E\dot{\mathbf{x}}(t) &=& A{\mathbf{x}}(t)+Bu(t)\\
 y(t) &=& C{\mathbf{x}}(t)
 \end{array}
 ```
-where ($x$ is the position and $\dot x$ the velocity of the mass),
+where ($x$ and $\dot x$ respectively are the position and the velocity of the mass),
 ```math
 {\mathbf{x}} = \left(\begin{array}{c} x\\ \dot x \end{array}\right)  ,\,
 E = I_2 ,\,